-- Throughout the 2022 deployment season, specific conductivity ranged from 61.7 to 66.5 $\mu\text{s}/\text{cm}$, with a median value of 64.3 $\mu\text{s}/\text{cm}$ at Flora Creek (Figure 4). - Conductivity fluctuated within a small range throughout the deployment season, occasionally fluctuating in response to increases/decreases in stage. - With the exception of water quantity data (stage), all data used in the preparation of the graphs and subsequent discussion below adhere to this stringent QA/QC protocol.
-Water Survey of Canada is responsible for QA/QC of water quantity data.
-Corrected data can be obtained upon request.
+- Throughout the 2024 deployment season, specific conductivity ranged from 65.2 to 74.9 $\mu\text{s}/\text{cm}$ , with a median value of 71.6 $\mu\text{s}/\text{cm}$ at Flora Creek (Figure 4). - Conductivity increased over the course of this deployment season, occasionally fluctuating in response to increases/decreases in stage; two instances are identified on the graph in red.
+These are noticeable, albeit small decreases in conductivity that correspond with increases in stage. - Water Survey Canada operates the hydrometric component of this station.
+Due to differences in protocols, Water Survey Canada hydrometric data is quality controlled on a less frequent basis than water quality data.
+The hydrometric data shown in this report is provisional and has not undergone quality control checks.
+Corrected hydrometric data can be obtained at <https://wateroffice.ec.gc.ca/> or upon request to Water Survey Canada.